TanjaKec/dsbootc/content/module1/DataTypes/_index.en.markdown

 ## [1] "character"
 ```

 It is common in statistical data to have attributes also known as categorical variables.
 In R such variables should be specified as **factors**.
-Attribute variable has a set of levels indicating possible outcomes.
+An attribute variable has a set of levels indicating possible outcomes.
 Hence, to deal with x as an attribute variable with five levels we need to make it a factor in R.

 ```r